klaveren/upgrade-mongodb-macos/README.md

 db.adminCommand( { getParameter: 1, featureCompatibilityVersion: 1 } )
 ```

-The operation should return a result that includes /"featureCompatibilityVersion" : { "version" : "4.4" }/.
+The operation should return a result that includes: ** "featureCompatibilityVersion" : { "version" : "4.4" }**.

 To set or update featureCompatibilityVersion, run the following command: